 Filing Taxes When a Divorce Isn't Final

 If you get a decree of annulment, you need to file an amended tax return for every tax year affected by the annulment.
-This is usually around three years because the statute of limitations closes after three years.

 You also can legally separate or live separately from your spouse during a divorce.
 In these cases, you may be able to file as "head of household."
 Your divorce attorney should be able to answer your filing status tax questions while the divorce is in progress.

-Who Owes on Back Taxes After Divorce?
+Who Owes Back Taxes After Divorce?

-Joint Custody: Who Claims the Children?
+Joint Custody: Who Claims the Children on Their Taxes?

 If you are the custodial parent, you can claim the children if: